-COPD is the third leading cause of death with various causes all over the world (36, 37).
-Male gender, aging, smoking, and excess weight may be the major underlying etiologies.
+COPD is the third leading cause of death all over the world (36, 37).
+Male gender alone, aging, smoking, and excess weight may be the major risk factors.
 As also observed in the present study, regular alcohol consumption may also be important in the pulmonary and systemic inflammatory process.
-For example, COPD was one of the most common diagnoses in alcohol dependence (38).
+For instance, COPD was one of the most common diagnoses in alcohol dependence (38).
 Furthermore, 30-day readmission rates were higher in the COPD patients with alcoholism (39).
-Probably an accelerated atherosclerotic process is the main structural background of functional changes, characteristic of COPD.
+Probably an accelerated atherosclerotic process is the main structural background of functional changes, characteristics of the COPD.
 The inflammatory process of vascular endothelium is enhanced by release of various chemicals by inflammatory cells, and it terminates with an advanced atherosclerosis, fibrosis, and pulmonary losses.
 COPD may actually be the pulmonary consequence of the systemic atherosclerotic process.
 Since beside the accelerated atherosclerotic process of the pulmonary vasculature, there are several reports about coexistence of associated endothelial inflammation all over the body (40, 41).
 For example, there may be close relationships between COPD, CHD, PAD, and stroke (42).
-Furthermore, two-thirds of mortality cases were caused by cardiovascular diseases and lung cancers in the COPD, and the CHD was the most common cause in a multi-center study of 5,887 smokers (43).
+Furthermore, two-third of mortality cases were caused by cardiovascular diseases and lung cancers in the COPD, and the CHD was the most common cause in a multi-center study of 5.887 smokers (43).
 When the hospitalizations were researched, the most common causes were the cardiovascular diseases again (43).
 In another study, 27% of mortality cases were due to the cardiovascular diseases in the moderate and severe COPD (44).
-In another definition, COPD may be the pulmonary consequence of the systemic atherosclerotic process caused by the hardened RBC in the SCD (36).
+So COPD may have an atherosclerotic background, and low-dose aspirin plus low-dose warfarin may be life-saving treatment regimens in moderate and severe COPD cases (45).
+Similarly, COPD may be the pulmonary consequence of the systemic atherosclerotic process caused by the hardened RBC in the SCD (36).

-Digital clubbing is characterized by the increased normal angle of 165° between nailbed and fold, increased convexity of the nail fold, and thickening of the whole distal finger (45).
-Although the exact cause and significance is unknown, chronic tissue hypoxia is highly suspected (46).
+Digital clubbing is characterized by the increased normal angle of 165° between nailbed and fold, increased convexity of the nail fold, and thickening of the whole distal finger (46).
+Although the exact cause and significance is unknown, the chronic tissue hypoxia is highly suspected (47).
 In the previous study, only 40% of clubbing cases turned out to have significant underlying diseases while 60% remained well over the subsequent years (18).
-But, according to our experiences, digital clubbing is frequently associated with the pulmonary, cardiac, renal, or hepatic diseases or smoking, all of which are characterized with chronic tissue hypoxia (5).
-As an explanation for that hypothesis, lungs, heart, kidneys, and liver are closely related organs and their functions are affected in a short period of time.
+But according to our experiences, digital clubbing is frequently associated with the pulmonary, cardiac, renal, or hepatic diseases or smoking which are characterized with chronic tissue hypoxia (5).
+As an explanation for that hypothesis, lungs, heart, kidneys, and liver are closely related organs those affect their functions in a short period of time.
 On the other hand, digital clubbing is also common in patients with the SCD, and its prevalence was 10.8% in the present study.
-It probably shows chronic tissue hypoxia caused by disseminated endothelial damage. inflammation, edema, and fibrosis at the capillary level in the SCD.
-Beside the effects of SCD, smoking, alcohol, cirrhosis, CRD, CHD, and COPD, the higher prevalence of digital clubbing in males (14.8% versus 6.6%, p<0.001) may also show some additional role of male gender on the systemic atherosclerotic process.
+It probably shows chronic tissue hypoxia caused by disseminated capillary damage, inflammation, edema, and fibrosis in the SCD.
+Beside the effects of SCD, smoking, alcohol, cirrhosis, CRD, CHD, and COPD, the higher prevalence of digital clubbing in males (14.8% versus 6.6%, p<0.001) may also show some additional role of male gender on the systemic atherosclerosis.